apache/drill/_docs/sql-reference/sql-functions/010-math-and-trig.md

 * DOUBLE
 * SMALLINT*

-\* Not supported in this release.
+\* Not supported.

 Exceptions are the LSHIFT and RSHIFT functions, which take all types except FLOAT and DOUBLE types.
 DEGREES, EXP, RADIANS, and the multiple LOG functions take the input types in this list plus the DECIMAL type.
-In this release, Drill disables the DECIMAL data type.
-To enable the DECIMAL type, set the `planner.enable_decimal_data_type` option to `true`.

 ## Table of Math Functions